Chapter 70. Other Provisions

 3VAC5-70-160.
 Farm wineries; percentage of Virginia products; other agricultural products; remote outlets.

-C. A farm winery license limits retail sales to the premises of the winery and to five additional retail establishments that need not be located on the premises.
-These five additional retail outlets may be moved throughout the state as long as advance board approval is obtained for the location, equipment and facilities of each remote outlet.
+B. The five additional retail outlets permitted for farm winery licenses may be moved throughout the state as long as advance authority approval is obtained for the location, equipment, and facilities of each remote outlet.

 Statutory Authority